Great Moments in Travel History – March 2014

-On March 9, 1967, Trans World Airlines Flight 553 collided with a Beechcraft Baron in midair over Urbana, Ohio, killing all people on board TWA’s DC-9.
+On March 9, 1967, Trans World Airlines Flight 553 collided with a Beechcraft Baron in midair over Urbana, Ohio, killing everyone on board TWA’s DC-9.
 The collision prompted substantial changes in air traffic control procedures.

-Click here to continue to Page 2 – Supersonic Transports, First Female Pilot, Tenerife, and the Blizzard of ’93
+Click here to continue to Page 2 – First Female Pilot, Tenerife, and the Blizzard of ’93

 Pages: 1 2